 An image of "What's the big idea?" podcast logo.

 As UM president, I want to invite our community to think big, and support the big ideas that move us forward.
-In my new podcast, we explore what ignites a big idea and the courage to act upon it.
+In my podcast, we explore what ignites a big idea and the courage to act upon it.

 Michael Benarroch University of Manitoba